philipptrenz/photo-booth/README.md

 You can connect a physical push button to the GPIO Pins of your Pi to trigger photos!

-Therefore activate the use of GPIOs by setting `"useGPIO": true` in config.json.
+Therefore activate the GPIOs by setting `"useGPIO": true` in config.json.
 Then connect the first port of the push button to the ground pin of your Pi, second to GPIO 3 (PIN 5) and to a resistor of about 10k-100kΩ, the other end of the resistor to 3.3V (e.g. PIN 1).
 That's all!

 **NOTE:** For using GPIOs it has to run as root, start with `sudo npm start`.